Can you create a budget? Even if you suck at budgeting, you need to have one.

 4. Calculate discretionary expenses.

 Your discretionary expenses include those which are not always the same payment, like food, fuel, clothing, etc. You will treat them in the same manner as noted in #3 above.
-You will want to make sure you take the average of three months’ spending to get a figure to add into your budget.
+Make sure you take the average of three months’ spending to get a figure to add into your budget.

 5. Complete the necessary sections on your budget.

 Subtotal both the income and expenses.
 When you deduct your expenses from your income at the bottom of the form, your final result should be ZERO.
-If you see that you are spending more than you take home, then you are short on income and will need to adjust your expenses.
-If you are not spending all you make, then you might consider increasing your savings or retirement account contributions — or apply this towards your debt payments.
+If not, then figure out the changes you need to make:

-If you would rather, you can watch a short tutorial video which explains how to complete the form.
+This short tutorial helps show you how to complete the form.
 (Click here for larger screen version, if necessary).

 It is quite normal to either cry or even feel sick to your stomach.
 As mentioned above, it happened to us.
 Once we started to rework the numbers I began to feel better.
 I actually started to feel like I could do it.
 It would be tough, but nothing in life worth having is ever easy!